cooc1501/sca-data-collection/README.md

-# SCA Suite
+# Dataset Collection Suite
-A collection of scripts and tools to accelerate the process of collecting side channel datasets with chipwhisperer devices.
+A script to simplify the collection of SCA datasets with the chipwhisperer nano.
+Utilizes a patched versoin of the chipwhisperer simple serial AES implementation to increase data collection rate.

 ## Installation
+Clone this reposit

 Create a python virutal environment
 ```
 python -m venv ./.venv && . .venv/bin/activate